A: It's not really known how long DVDs will last,

 recordings are important to you, and they will never leave my location

 until returned to you.
-I usually send the transfers on ahead so
+I usually send the DVDs on ahead so you

 Q: Some tapes contain sensitive material, is this safe with